-The ACE Accreditation protocol encompasses two distinct parts: five Foundation Standards and ten Learning Principles.
+The ACE Learning protocol encompasses two distinct parts: six Foundation Standards and ten Learning Principles.
 The Learning Principles embrace a transformative approach designed to change ‘schools’ into reflective learning communities, while the Foundation Standards represent the transactional relationships, structures, policies and systems without which a learning community cannot exist.
 As ‘schools’ chart their journey from transactional structures and organizations to communities focused on learning and designing their future, they transform from ‘schools’ (i.e. ‘places’) into ‘learning communities’ (i.e. learning eco-systems).

 1. Learning Goals

 Learners demonstrate understandings, competencies, knowledge, dispositions, and values that will allow them to become responsible and successful citizens.

 Learning encompasses creative, moral, social, experiential and entrepreneurial dimensions.

 3. Assessment for, of, and as Learning

 Assessment measures the effect of learning on the learner.
 Assessment for, of and as learning includes qualitative as well as quantitative criteria.

 4. Learning Perspectives